 Regardless of the method you choose to combat SIBO, it’s important to retest for SIBO 5-14 days after the completion of your treatment protocol to determine if, in fact, the SIBO has been appropriately treated, or whether it may be growing back.

 One way to keep the bacteria from growing back is to ensure that you have sufficient stomach acid to properly digest and absorb the food you consume.
-This is especially important for those with thyroid conditions to look into, as many people with Hashimoto’s may have low stomach acid.
-Many people with low stomach acid have found betaine with pepsin to be helpful.
+(27) This is especially important for those with thyroid conditions to look into, as many people with Hashimoto’s may have low stomach acid.
+(28)

 Prokinetics are agents that work to stimulate the intestinal tract so that it can move food along effectively and prevent bacteria from “snacking” on the food as it passes.
 These can include herbal treatments, medications, and physical devices.
 Many people will find that these agents are an important part of their strategy to keep SIBO from recurring.